-On March I, 2023, the Company completed and opened the Waco Memorial Funeral Home, a new-build funeral home, located on-site at Waco Memorial Park in Waco, Texas.
-This new on-site facility offers the first funeral home and cemetery combination in the market and is expected to provide an important part of the Company's organic growth strategy.
+On March 1, 2023, the Company completed and opened Waco Memorial Funeral Home, a new-build funeral home located on-site at Waco Memorial Park in Waco, Texas.
+This new on-site facility offers the first funeral home and cemetery combination in the market and closely aligns with the Company's organic growth strategy.